Overnight Camp since 1922

 The College Settlement Residential Summer Camp

-Our overnight camp offers a two week summer camping experience and enrollment is open to children ages 8-12 who could not otherwise afford such opportunities.
+Our overnight camp offers a two week summer camping experience and enrollment is open to children ages 8-14 from the five county Philadelphia area (Philadelphia, Bucks, Chester, Delaware, Montgomery.)
 The College Settlement Camp offers children from different ethnic, cultural and social backgrounds the opportunity to live, play and learn together.
 We do not discriminate as to race, creed, color, national origin, special needs or gender.